Have you ever asked yourself while playing with your dog, “Why my dog plays inside but not outside?”

-Have you ever wondered while playing with your dog why it doesn’t want to play outside?
-Or why it doesn’t fetch the ball or respond to your commands the same way once you’re outside?
+Or, “Why it doesn’t fetch the ball or respond to my commands the same way once we’re outside?”

-There can be various reasons for such unusual behavior of a dog.
+There can be various reasons for this unusual behavior.

 They see the world in a much more detailed way and can sense much more than other species.